John-Codes/SimpleCAD/ReadMe.txt

 Objective: Create the minimalist UI layout with a sidebar and viewport.
 Steps:
+The default mode for the UI is 3d view mode and select object or face of object for extrusion or sketching.
+When the sketch button is pressed then we exit 3d mode and go in to 2d sketch mode.
 Structure the HTML with a flex container (.container) for a sidebar (280px) and viewport (flex: 1).
 Style the sidebar with a blurred background (backdrop-filter: blur(10px), rgba(0, 0, 0, 0.3)), border (rgba(255, 255, 255, 0.1)), and padding (20px).
 Style the viewport with a radial gradient (circle at center, #0f3460, #0a1a2a).